 Labor Lawyer in Nantes

-I practice labor law and social security law, exclusively representing employees throughout France.
+I practise employment and social security law, working exclusively with employees, anywhere in France.

 These two areas are closely linked in practice: a difficult work situation often has an impact on one’s health, and vice versa.